Abdal Bela

-Early life
+Early life and education

-Abdaal Bela was born in Sialkot, Punjab, Pakistan, to Ch.
-Fazal Din.
-His parents migrated from Ludhiana, British India, and settled in Lahore after the partition of 1947.
-Bela completed his schooling and college education from Government College Lahore.
-He pursued higher education at Government College Lahore and later graduated with an MBBS degree from Punjab Medical College, Faisalabad.
+Bela was born on 14 December 1956 in Sialkot, Punjab, Pakistan.
+His father, Chaudhry Fazal Din, was among the families who migrated from Ludhiana in British India and settled in Lahore following the Partition of India in 1947.
+Bela completed his schooling and college education in Lahore, studying at Government College Lahore before graduating with an MBBS degree from Punjab Medical College in Faisalabad.
+In 1997, he obtained an MSc in Hospital Administration from Quaid-i-Azam University, Islamabad.

-Professional career
+Military career

-After completing his medical degree, Abdaal Bela began his career as a captain in the Pakistan Army Medical Corps.
-His career included service in the Saudi Army and later in the Pakistan Navy, showcasing his versatility and dedication to service.
+Following his medical qualification, Bela was commissioned as a captain in the Pakistan Army Medical Corps.
+During his service he also held postings in the Saudi Arabian army and the Pakistan Navy.
+He retired from the Pakistan Army in 2007 at the rank of colonel, having served in his final posting as Deputy Director of the Inter-Services Public Relations (ISPR).

-In 1997, he earned a Master of Science in Hospital Administration from Quaid-e-Azam University, Islamabad.
-He retired as a colonel in 2007, concluding his career in the Pakistan Army, during which he served as the Deputy Director at the Inter-Services Public Relations (ISPR).